yuyatinnefeld/py_woocommerce_api/README.md

 ## About
 WooCommerce is an open-source e-commerce plugin for WordPress.
 It is designed for small to large-sized online merchants using WordPress.(Wikipedia)
 ## Benefit
-For the creating of revenue reports manually every month takes so much time.
-Though the woocommerce API you can save your time and receive the automatically updated revenue reports.
+For the manual creation of revenue reports every month a lot of time is wasted.
+Through the woocommerce API you can save your time and receive automatically updated revenue reports.

 ## Info
 WooCommerce REST API SETUP: